The Care and Feeding of Olive Trees11/10/2013

 Whatever type of fertilizer is used, it is best to feed lightly and often during the growing season.
 Avoid heavy applications of fast release fertilizer that could damage plants and leach or run-off into groundwater.
 Always read and follow label instructions.
 Do not fertilize after mid-August or before mid- March unless you live in a very warm climate.

 If your tree is planted in a lawn area, take care that lawn maintenance practices do not harm the tree.
-Do not allow "Weed and Feed" products to be used anywhere near your tree.
+Do not allow "Weed and Feed" products to be used within 30 feet of your tree.
 These products are designed to feed lawn grasses and destroy other plants.
 Remember that the roots of any tree extend far beyond the drip-line of the branches.
 Also, do not allow weed-eater operators near your tree.
 Weed-eater operators kill thousands of trees every year by "girding," or removing the bark from the bases of trees.

 Wood chips are bad, okay?
 Do not use wood chips, cypress mulch or any cellulose product for mulch.
 These products are high in carbon and rob the soil of nitrogen and other nutrients in the decomposition process.
 They also hold too much water in wet periods and, once dry, shed irrigation water and rainfall like a shingle roof.
 We prefer to use only pine straw for mulch and keep it back several inches from the trunk; do not allow a build-up of decomposed mulch around the base of the tree trunk.